365 Coaching Tip: 364th & 365th – A FULL YEAR!

 November 21st Coaching Tip: Baking Up Traditions.

 For decades, I’ve been baking bread, pumpkin bread and pie for Thanksgiving.
 It’s just what I do.
-One of my nephews loves my pumpkin bread, so I double up the recipe to make him a couple extra loaves; I give a couple loaves to my mom (she adds her cheeseball on top of the pumpkin bread) and of course, I make me some extra muffins as well.
+One of my nephews loves my pumpkin bread, so I double up the recipe to make him a couple extra loaves; I give a couple loaves to my mom (she spreads some of her cheeseball on top of the pumpkin bread) and of course, I make me some extra muffins as well for me.

 Our family over the last few years just isn’t eating as much as we have in the past, so I have had more leftovers of my baking goods than previous years.
 As we celebrate in the future, making a single batch will probably be just fine.
 But I don’t want to stop baking; I love baking at Thanksgiving.
 It’s a pleasure to make goodies for my people, deliver it, and share the yummy-ness.
 I love traditions and until I die, I’ll keep baking pumpkin bread.